lunchbag/hugo-blog/content/posts/new-beginnings.md

 I envision a community of exceptional individuals, such as industry experts, subject matter experts, solopreneurs and bootstrapped founders, who are connected by a shared drive to redefine what work, retirement, freedom and financial independence means to them.

-This will be a collective of highly-vetted folks forming a trusted community that can provide a host of resources to each other's lifestyle businesses and individual paths to freedom.
+This will be a collective of highly-vetted folks forming a trusted community that can provide a host of resources to each other's lifestyle businesses.
+It is where folks come for community and support on their individual paths to freedom.

 ## What if I don't have a business yet or I'm not sure if entrepreneurship is for me?